Courses and Requirements

 Advanced study of materials such as clay, wood, plaster, steel, and plastic utilizing processes such as moulding, casting, fabrication, carving and construction.
 May repeat for credit at increasingly advanced levels with permission of the professor.
 Prerequisite, 106 or 109.
 Maximum enrollment, 16.
 Murtaugh.

-Advanced investigation and study of video production.
-Special topics such as video history, activism, censorship, installation work.
-Advanced exploration of personal vision with emphasis on social and cultural contexts for video.
+Advanced investigation and study of experimental video production.
+Exploration of personal vision combined with emphasis on social and cultural contexts for video.
 May repeat for credit at increasingly advanced levels with permission of the professor.
 Prerequisite, 213.
 Maximum enrollment, 12.
+Gant.

 Digital Arts Workshop.

 Emphasis on collaborative work among computer musicians and videographers in the creation of visual/sound works.
 Projects will include fixed media works, installations, and/or performance art pieces.
-Prerequisite, Art 213 or Music 277.
+Prerequisite, Art 211, Art 213, or Music 277.
 (Same as Music 377.)
 Maximum enrollment, 16.

 A required one semester course for senior concentrators.
 To be followed by 502S upon successful completion and approval of the senior project advisor.
 The Department.